devology-rob/net-core-push-notifications/README.md

 [![Build Status](https://travis-ci.org/andrei-m-code/net-core-push-notifications.svg?branch=master)](https://travis-ci.org/andrei-m-code/net-core-push-notifications) [![NuGet](https://img.shields.io/nuget/v/CorePush.svg)](https://www.nuget.org/packages/CorePush/)

-# CorePush - .NET Core Android Firebase (FCM) and Apple iOS JWT HTTP/2 Push notifications (APN)
+# .NET Core Push Notifications for Android and iOS
-Simple .NET Core library for sending Push Notifications for Android Firebase (FCM) and iOS (APN) with JWT HTTP/2 API. **Important**: requires .NET Core 3.1.
-The library uses only 1 external dependency - `Newtonsoft.Json`.
-Very lightweight.
+CorePush is a simple .NET Core library for sending Push Notifications for Android Firebase (FCM) and iOS (APN) with JWT HTTP/2 API.
+It's very lightweight and only has basic functionality.
+Please contribute or open github issue if you need additional features.
+Thank you for using it!

 ## Installation

+### NuGet Package

-The easiest way would be to use nuget package https://www.nuget.org/packages/CorePush.
+The easiest way would be to use [nuget](https://www.nuget.org/packages/CorePush) package.

-With dotnet cli:
+dotnet cli:
 ```
 dotnet add package CorePush
 ```